mgalland/docker-for-teaching/README.md

 The `--rm` removes the container when it has been run.
 No need to store it into your computer after use.
 The base image is built on a RStudio server that will ask you for two things: a user name that is always __rstudio__ and __a password__ which is one you have to create.
 You will be asked for a user name and a password.

+This RNA-seq Docker image also contains datasets:
+- Dataset 1: the raw and scaled counts from the [NASA GeneLab GSL38 RNA-seq and proteomics experiment](https://genelab-data.ndc.nasa.gov/genelab/accession/GLDS-38/).

 # 2. Cloud usage